apache/nuttx/configs/sama5d4-ek/README.txt

     dramboot: This is a little program to help debug of code in DRAM.
 See the description below and the section above entitled "Creating and Using DRAMBOOT" for more information
-    nsh:  This is another NSH configuration, not too different from the demo configuration.
-The nsh configuration is, however, bare bones.
+    nsh:  This is an NuttShell (NSH) configuration that supports extensive functionality as possible (unlike the minimal ramtest configuration).
-      It is the simplest possible NSH configuration and is useful as a platform for debugging and integrating new features in isolation.
+      See the detailed description below for a summary of the feature set supported by this configuration.
+You may want to disable some of these features if you plan to use the NSH as a platform for debugging and integrating new features.
     nxwm: This is a special configuration setup for the NxWM window manager UnitTest.
 It integrates support for both the SAMA5 LCDC and the SAMA5 ADC touchscreen controller and provides a more advance